lochyj/Beware/README.md

 You need to have [Godot](https://godotengine.org/) installed.
 You then need to install the export templates for your platform.
 Then you can open the project in Godot and export it in you desired platform.

+## Do i need godot to run it?

+No. All you need to do is download the latest release and run the executable.